telvarost/TelsDrinks-StationAPI/README.md

-# TelsDrinks StationAPI Edition for Minecraft Beta 1.7.3
+# TelsDrinks StationAPI for Minecraft Beta 1.7.3

 Adds some fun drinks into old Minecraft :D

-## Tels Drinks
+## Description

-This mod adds apples as a rare drop from season forest oak leaves and as a super rare drop from normal forest oak leaves.
+This mod adds apples as a rare drop from seasonal forest oak leaves and as a super rare drop from normal forest oak leaves.
 * Look for the green grass!
 * Apples are used to make apple cider and hot cider.

 This mod also adds cocoa as a rare drop from rainforest oak leaves.
-* Look for ferns on top really green grass!
+* Look for ferns on top of really green grass!
 * Cocoa is used in the brewing of many of the mods signature drinks <3

 Sticks were added as a rare oak leaf drop in other biomes to help signify that the mod is working.